irvanalfaridzi/base-project-flutter/README.md

 - Register with an API service hitted
 - Read user that logged before with token
 - Get data from service with Dio HTTP client and Bloc State Management
+- Search function from list data service

 Soon to be:
-- Bookmark screen
+- Drawer menu screen
-- Message screen
+- Notification screen